theopenlane/core/internal/integrations/README.md

 - Empty filter means allow the payload through
 - Empty map means use the raw payload as-is
 - Prefer small, explicit object construction over large ad hoc expressions
-- Preserve the fields the target model needs for required, upsert, and lookup fields
+- Preserve the fields the target model needs — its lookup key for dedup, required fields, and any fields link rules match on
 - Use integration-level filters for tenant scoping and definition-shipped filters for payload semantics

 ### Builder gotchas